The Top 10 Genres in the Music Industry

 Music is a vast realm.
 There are countless genres, sub-genres, and styles, from World Music to Rap, from Rock to Jazz.

 On the one hand, the list could be extremely long.
 On the other hand, not all genres are as popular and as successful.
 As a result, the music industry, or the music market, surely favors some of these to the detriment of others.

 What are the top genres in the music industry?
-How did they evolve through time and how does their popularity change geographically?
-We’ll try to answer to these huge questions in this article.
+How did they evolve through time, and how does their popularity change geographically?
+We’ll try to answer these huge questions in this article.